Wexxxley/Obsidian/1_Inglês/5_Simple present.md

 ---

 The Simple Present is used to describe actions that happen regularly, habitually, or repeatedly.
-These are things you do as part of your routine
+These are things you do as part of your routine.
 #### **General formation**

 | Subject  | Affirmative form  | Negative form            | Interrogative form     |